NEWS

 Plan for Where You Will Store It

-Storage is one of the most overlooked costs in RV ownership.
-Many neighborhoods and HOAs restrict driveway parking for large RVs.
-Storage lots can cost hundreds or even thousands of dollars per year.
+Storage is one of the most overlooked aspects of RV ownership.
+Many neighborhoods and HOAs restrict parking large RVs at home.
+Off-site storage can add significant yearly costs.

-Smaller RVs and Class B campervans that fit in a standard garage eliminate storage costs entirely and allow easy access anytime you want to travel.
+Smaller RVs and campervans that fit in a standard residential garage eliminate these costs while keeping your vehicle accessible at all times.

 Consider Size and Driving Comfort